ideaharbour/laravel-asana/README.md

 laravel-asana
 =============

-A wrapper for ajimix's asana-api for use with laravel
+A wrapper for [ajimix's asana-api](https://github.com/ajimix/asana-api-php-class) for use with laravel.

+#Usage

+As per normal laravel package usage, you'd do something like

+$asana = new Smo\Asana\Asana('apikey');
+$asana->getProjects() // retrieves all the projects for your asana api key

+##Notes

+This wrapper was created in much haste, will be updated for use with a Facade for ease of use.